 The mistakes mentioned above are quite common; however, they could be easily avoided if concentrated upon.

-The article was written above also included solutions to educate how to avoid the mistakes use the content to the best of its ability for lead conversion.
+The article was written above also included solutions to educate how to avoid mistakes use the content to the best of its ability for lead conversion.